 Those numbers are certainly convincing, and our St. Paul Showroom has what you need to achieve similar results in your own home.
 A few things make Pella windows and doors stand out:

 Beyond window replacement, other appliances – big and small – can add a little “green” to your home.
-For example, switching a pre-1994 washing machine with an ENERGY STAR-certified model can save a homeowner $40 a year on energy bills will save on average 1,300 gallons over its lifetime, according to ENERGY STAR.
+For example, switching a pre-1994 washing machine with an ENERGY STAR-certified model can save a homeowner $40 a year on energy bills will save on average 1,300 gallons over its lifetime, according to ENERGY STAR's website on dishwashers.

 For a cheaper way to save, you only have to change your light bulbs.
 ENERGY STAR certified light bulbs will use 70 to 90 percent less energy than traditional incandescent bulbs and are an ideal way to put the money that would be spent on utility bills back into your wallet.
 And while we’re on the subject of lighting…a good alternative to using artificial lighting is maximizing the natural light in your home.
 Windows let in natural daylight, so you don’t have to have as many lights on all day.
 Open up those curtains instead of flipping the light switch.